-Unless the entire life cycle of the product is declared (i.e. A1-C4; optionally module D), declaring a reference service life (RSL) is optional.
+Unless the use stage of the product is declared (i.e., module B), declaring a reference service life (RSL) is optional.
 Information on the product's RSL requires specification of compatible scenarios for the product stage, construction and/or installation process stage, and use stage.
 The RSL is dependent on the properties of the product and the reference in-use conditions.
 These conditions shall be declared together with the RSL, and it shall be stated that the RSL applies for the referenced in-use conditions only.